notarisj/YouTube-AutoSkip/README.md

 Language: Swift
 ```

 After that Xcode should open automatically.
-Build the app and copy it to `Applications` folder.
-Open Safari, allow unsigned extensions and enable the extension from the settings.
+Build the app and copy it to the `Applications` folder.
+Open Safari, allow unsigned extensions (if not signed), and enable the extension from the settings.

 ## Installation